Ayub Bachchu: Death

 In 2009, Bachchu underwent a successful heart valve surgery and became a regular patient at the Square Hospital.
 Bachchu was admitted to the Square Hospital on 27 November 2012.
 He was admitted in the Coronary Care Unit (CCU) under supervision of Dr. Mirza Nizamuddin of the hospital.
 Bachchu was suffering from lung ailment.
-Due to accretion of water in his lungs, he was experiencing respiratory problems.
+Due to accretion of fluid in his lungs, he was experiencing respiratory problems.
 He recovered after receiving treatment.
-On Thursday, 18 October 2018, he died of cardiac failure at his residence in Maghbazar, Dhaka at 21:55 BST at the age of 56.
+On 18 October 2018, he died of cardiac failure at his residence in Maghbazar, Dhaka at the age of 56.
 Dr. Mirza Nizamuddin of Square Hospital's Director of Medical Services said to the Dhaka Tribune, "Ayub Bachchu suffered heart failure at his home around 9:30 am, and left for Square Hospital with his driver by car.
 He died on his way to the hospital.
 He was found dead on arrival after he reached the hospital at 9:40 am.
 On-duty doctors announced his death at 9:55 am."
 He gave his last performance in Zilla School, Rangpur, Bangladesh, two days before his death.
 He was declared dead at the Square Hospital, Dhaka.
 He was kept in the Central Shaheed Minar up to four hours on 19 October, where his contemporaries and fans paid tribute to him for the last time.
 His first Janaza was held in the National Eidgah Field in Dhaka.
 His body was taken to Chittagong City on 20 October 2018 in his maternal house in East Madarbari.
 He was taken in the Jamaitul Falah Mosque for his 4th and last Janaza.
 He was buried in the graveyard of Chaitanya Goli, beside his mother's grave.